Zearin/cucumber/content/cucumber/step-argument-transforms.md

    end
    ```

-However, removing the caret and dollar sign will allow this step definition to match **ANY** step definition captures that have the value *a* in it.
-This will likely wreak havoc as the value 1 starts appearing in a large set of your step definitions.
+However, removing the caret and dollar sign will allow this Step Definition to match **ANY** Step Definition captures that have the value *a* in it.
+This will likely wreak havoc as the value 1 starts appearing in a large set of your Step Definitions.

-**3. Capture contextual information in your step definitions to ensure that the correct transform is used.**
+**3. Capture contextual information in your Step Definitions to ensure that the correct transform is used.**

 ```ruby
 Transform /^a user,? named '(\[^']+)',?$/ do |name|